Foreign tax is a bit complicated. We can explain some important matters regarding:

 - There are also foreign housing related possible deductions.

-- Be sure to cut CA ties as needed and know the CA rules and time requirements are different than the IRS.
+- Be sure to cut CA ties as needed.
+CA rules and time requirements are different than from of the IRS.

 - A tax extension is a likely first step in the first year you move to another country.

-- You may need to wait the 330 days after leaving the country, at least, before receiving any partial FEIE benefit.
+- You may need to wait at least 330 days after leaving the country before receiving any partial FEIE benefit.

-- If self-employed and abroad you will need to pay USA self-employment tax unless paying some similar to the foreign country where you work.
+- If you are self-employed and abroad, you will need to pay USA self-employment tax unless paying something similar in the foreign country where you work.